confluentinc/ksql/quickstart/quickstart-non-docker.rst

    $ mvn clean install

 4. Start KSQL by running the compiled ``jar`` file ``ksql-cli/target/ksql-cli-1.0-SNAPSHOT-standalone.jar``.
-Use the ``local`` argument for the tech preview KSQL release because it starts the KSQL engine locally. <TODO: update when KSQL-254 is resolved>
+Use the ``local`` argument for the tech preview KSQL release because it starts the KSQL engine locally.

 .. sourcecode:: bash